Introduction

 Water Requirement

+Water requirement (WR) of a crop is the total quantity of water needed for crop growth and yield that may be supplied by rainfall or irrigation or both.
 Water requirement varies from crop to crop and soil profile.
 It is different from irrigation requirement (IR), which is the total quantity of water applied to a cropped field to supplement rainfall and soil profile contribution.

 When the entire water requirement is supplied by irrigation, then both WR and IR are the same.
 It is expressed as the unit of absorbed water required for the production of one unit of dry matter.

-Water requirement (mm) = Evapo-transpiration + Application losses + Special needs
+Water requirement (mm) =Evapo-transpiration + Application losses + Special needs

 - Evapo-transpiration (ET): Total loss of water by transpiration from crop and evaporation from soil.